DejvCodes/DejvCodes/README.md

 I'm a 22-year-old front-end developer from the Pardubice region.
 I enjoy improving <br> my coding skills and building web applications. 🙋🏻‍♂️

-I focus on JavaScript, TypeScript, Tailwind, Vue 3, Nuxt and the modern library React — my main <br>
-tools for front-end development.
+I focus on JavaScript, TypeScript, Tailwind CSS, Vue 3, Nuxt, and the modern library React — my main <br> tools for front-end development.
 I also have experience with WordPress. 📚

-JavaScript / TypeScript / React / Vue 3 / Tailwind
+JavaScript / TypeScript / React / Vue 3 / Nuxt / Tailwind

-Most of the time you can find me coding or at the gym.
-My favorite way to relax?
+Most of the time, you can find me coding or at the gym.
+My favourite way to relax?
 Travelling. 🌏 <br>
 I'm a fan of cars, motorbikes, great coffee and of course coding.

 I'm currently learning more about Vue 3 and Nuxt. 🌱